-- identifying individuals qualified to serve as members of our board of directors; - recommending to our board nominees for our annual meetings of stockholders; - evaluating our board's performance; - developing and recommending to our board corporate governance guidelines; and - providing oversight with respect to corporate governance and ethical conduct.
+- identifying individuals qualified to serve as members of our board of directors; - recommending to our board nominees for our annual meetings of stockholders: - evaluating our board's performance; - developing and recommending to our board corporate governance guidelines; and - providing oversight with respect to corporate governance and ethical conduct.

 Our nominating and corporate governance committee consists of Joe Ferreira, Mike Young, Starlette Johnson and John Zapp, with John Zapp serving as the committee chairman.
 We are no longer able to avail ourselves of the controlled company exception under the Nasdaq Marketplace Rules.
 As a result, we are required to have a nominating and corporate governance committee composed entirely of independent directors as defined under the Nasdaq Marketplace Rules, subject to a phase-in period.
-As part of the phase-in requirements, the Nasdaq Marketplace Rules required that this committee have at least one independent director at the time of completion of the secondary offering and a majority of independent directors will take all action necessary to comply with the Nasdaq Marketplace Rules with respect to our nominating and corporate governance committee governance committee, subject to the permittee the phase-in period.
+As part of the phase-in requirements, the Nasdaq Marketplace Rules required that this committee have at least one independent director at the time of completion of the secondary offering and a majority of independent directors by April 30, 2013.
+Starlette Johnson serves on our nominating and corporate governance committee and is an independent director.
+Our board of directors will take all action necessary to comply with the Nasdaq Marketplace Rules with respect to our nominating and corporate governance committee, subject to the permitted phase-in period.